ballerina-platform/ballerina-dev-website/learn/getting-started/getting-started-with-ballerina.md

 ## Write a simple REST API

-Now let’s change our greeter application to a REST API.
+Now, let’s change our `greeter` application to a REST API.
 Ballerina has first-class abstractions for services, resources, etc., and they make network service development easier and more fun.

 You can replace the `main.bal` content with the following code.